 A Scotland and Borders surname notable around the Carlisle and Dumfriesshire areas.
 The Grahams were a Border family found in both England and Scotland, but were associated primarily with the region between Cumberland and Dumfriesshire.

 During the border raids of Tudor times, the Grahams were one of the most troublesome families hereabouts.
 Grahams were noted for their regular forays into Northumberland, where their arch enemies included the Robsons of North Tynedale.
 In 1552 the border Grahams were said to number five hundred and occupied thirteen fortified towers.

-It is claimed that the Grahams were descended from a man called Graeme, who in Roman times helped to breach the Antonine Wall, the Roman wall between the Rivers Clyde and Forth, but this likely a legend.
-An alternative view is that the Grahams were of Norman French origin and settled in the South of England at Grantham in Lincolnshire from which they took their name.
+It is claimed that the Grahams were descended from a man called Graeme, who in Roman times helped to breach the Antonine Wall, the Roman wall between the Rivers Clyde and Forth, but this is rather likely a legend.
+An alternative view is that the Grahams were of Norman French origin and settled in the south of England at Grantham in Lincolnshire from which they took their name.
 The name De Grantham was corrupted to De Graham and later shortened to Graham.

 The Grahams moved to Scotland in the twelfth century, where a William De Graham is recorded in 1127.
 Grahams were accepted as Scottish following a marriage into the native Scottish family of Strathearn and they made Auchterader their seat.
 Following the Union of England and Scotland in the seventeenth century many troublesome Border Country Grahams were transported to Ireland and were forbidden to return.
 There they were joined by hundreds of other transported border tribesman including Eliotts, Kerrs and Armstrongs.